-Asansol is one of the most culturally and ethnically diverse places in the entire country of India.
-There are millions of inhabitants in Asansol.
+Asansol is one of the most culturally and ethnically diverse places in the Indian state of West Bengal.
+There are millions of inhabitants in Asansol, where the place is embellished with rich bituminous and lignite coal fields.
 Asansol is a coal mining-industrial centre.
-It is the second largest city in West Bengal.
+It is the second largest city in West Bengal

 History of Asansol

 Asansol was inhabited by the Dravidian and Austroloids in the beginning.
 Around two thousand five hundred years ago, it became the centre for Jain activity.
 Lord Mahavira

 Vardhamana, the last Tirthankar of Jain religion worked here for some time.
 During those time the district came to be known as Bardhaman.
 In later years the area became part of Vishnupur Kingdom.
 Asansol witnessed the rule of different kingdoms at different points of time.

 Asansol, a city in the Indian state of West Bengal lies on Gondwana rocks between two mighty rivers, the Damodar and Ajay.
 A small rivulet, Nunia, flows past Asansol.

 The climate of Asansol changes during the four main seasons.
 There are four seasons at Asansol as summer, rainy spring, autumn and winter.
 The autumn season of Asansol is very short.
 In summer, Asansol experiences a hot and humid weather.
 On summer nights, the weather is usually a lot cooler with a cool summer breeze.
 In the early summer, there are thunderstorms.
 Between June and September, the entire state of West Bengal experiences a monsoon.